christinezyang/christinezyang.github.io/about.md

 ### Currently Reading
 - *Snow Country* by Yasunari Kawabata, trans.
 Edward G. Seidensticker
-- *Roadside Picnic* by Arkady Strugatsky and Brois Strugatsky, trans.
-Olena Bormashenko
+- *The World According to Garp* by John Irving

 ### Fun Facts
-- 500+ day streak on Duolingo
+- 600+ day streak on Duolingo
 - shortest Solitaire time is 31s
 - once spent a day in China picking up panda droppings